 - The end of God of War III... well, it's really up to the player how long you wanna keep pounding the living crap out of Zeus, but considering how all the blood is obstructing your vision, you're probably gonna keep going for a bit... just to be ABSOLUTELY sure that he's REALLY, REALLY dead.

-- Max Payne delivers the ballistic variant of this on Jack Lupino when he finally takes him down, wanting to make very sure that he stays that way.
+- Max Payne delivers the ballistic variant of this on Jack Lupino when he finally takes him down (Lupino has the most health in the game), wanting to make very sure that he stays that way because Lupino was hopped up on Valkyr, revealed to be a failed Super Serum prototype that works as a Psycho Serum and greatly increases pain tolerance.
 He only stops when Mona Sax shows up and tells him "I think he's dead already."

 - Happens in Goblins when Kin kills Dellyn Goblinslayer, and then keeps on stabbing.
 He deserved every one of those, by the way.